matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ## Memento Design Pattern

-- What is a basic idea of the Memento Pattern?
+### What is a basic idea of the Memento Pattern?

-Objects sometimes need to know how to save their state and go back to that saved state.
+- Objects sometimes need to know how to save their state and go back to that saved state.

 The ability of an object to save its state.
-If an object can save its state, a relatively easy way to implement undo is to have the object "RESET" to a previously saved state.
+If an object can save its state, a relatively easy way to implement undo is to have the object "Reset" to a previously saved state.
 Java have in build support for the Memento Pattern via the **Serializable** interface.
 Any class that implements serializable, and in which all member variables are serializable